This resource page guides new employees through the onboarding process and provides you with quick access to frequently requested information.

 The employee's DuckID is the email username.
 UO email addresses follow this format: DUCKID@uoregon.edu.
 The UO offers web-based email access at webmail.uoregon.edu.
 Visit the Using UO Webmail webpage for more information.

 New employees may obtain a UO ID card at the UO Card Office in Room 12 of the Erb Memorial Union (EMU).
 Room 12 is on the lower level, adjacent to the Union Market.
-New employees should bring their contract and UO ID number.
-Your hiring department can assist with both kinds of required information.
-Also bring conventional photo ID (driver’s license or passport).
-For more information, see the card office website at uocard.uoregon.edu.
-Their phone number is 541-346-3113.
+Your hiring department can assist with the documentation required.
+Please bring conventional photo ID (driver’s license or passport) and your UO ID number that begins with "95."
 If your ID card will be used for building access, contact your hiring department for the required information for proximity access.

 Get to Know Your Benefits